About our student associations

 Getting involved with a student association will help you develop leadership skills, build important networks and bring people together.

-ACUPGA offers support and advocacy, networking opportunities, workshops and seminars for postgraduate students who’re completing either coursework or research degrees.
+The ACU Postgraduate Association (ACUPGA) offers support and advocacy, networking opportunities, workshops and seminars for postgraduate students who are completing either coursework or research degrees.

 Find out more about ACUPGA

 Campus Student Associations